 Each organization formed shared governance committees to ensure alignment, and to develop and implement a measurement framework to help continuously assess value.
 Health Catalyst monitors and manages performance at each organization to ensure the value proposition is realized and that arrangements continue to align with each client’s strategic direction.

 Leveraging DOS to automate the extraction of the required information has improved efficiency and data quality—enhancing the effectiveness of clinical chart abstraction, yielding cost savings and an improve team member experience, including:

-Health Catalyst will continue to optimize clinical chart abstraction services, enabling significant savings and efficiencies, optimizing the technology investment, and elevating data as a strategic asset—thereby maximizing the return on investment.
+Health Catalyst will continue to optimize the TEMS clinical chart abstraction services, enabling significant savings and efficiencies, optimizing the technology investment, and elevating data as a strategic asset—thereby maximizing the return on investment.